Harry-Chen/fpga-virtual-console/README.md

 2. There might be some timing issue with the VGA signal.
 You can adjust your monitor manually if it doesn't display image as expected.
 3. When `TERM=vt220`, there is no color support but everything will work well.
 When `TERM=xterm-256color`, there is color support, but there might be some strange behaviors for we have not implemented all instructions in that mode.

+## Documentation

+You can refer to `doc/report.pdf` for a detailed explanation, or `doc/presentation.pdf` for a quick view of this project.

+The source code is __not__ well documented, we sincerely apologize for the consequential inconvenience.

 ## Licence

 This project is released under GPLv3, see `LICENSE` for legal text.